getindiekit/mf2tojf2/README.md

 Convert [MF2](https://microformats.org/wiki/microformats2-parsing) to [JF2](https://jf2.spec.indieweb.org).

-MF2 is a JSON representation of HTML marked up with [microformats2](https://microformats.org/wiki/microformats2).

-JF2 is a JSON based document format that describes single entries of information and lists of those entries.
-JF2 has evolved as a result of a variety of use-cases for different implementations exploring ways to simplify their existing use of canonical parsed microformats2 JSON output.
+JF2 is a simpler JSON serialization of microformats2 intended to be easier to consume than the standard [microformats JSON representation](https://microformats.org/wiki/microformats2).

 ## Usage